 OIID 804.
-DMD Research Grading Basis: Pass/Fail
+DMD Research

-Prerequisite(s): Acceptance to the DMD program and to a research program.
+Prerequisite(s): Acceptance to the DMD program and to a research

 Description: OIID 804 gives credit to DMD students participating in a research program such as the ULSD Summer Research Program.
 Students should apply for a Summer Research Program during the spring semester, participate in research during the summer, and present at Research Louisville in the Fall semester.
 Applications are through the ULSD Associate Dean for Research + Enterprise.
 Students receive 2 credits for each semester doing research.